AndreasKlausen/Text_Analysing_Using_VBA-/README.md

 ![Figure 3: Start Button](https://github.com/AndreasKlausen/Text_Analysing_Using_VBA-/blob/main/excel%20button.png)

-3. "free text": This is the spreadsheet you have to input your textfields (as you see in the example)
+2. "free text": This is the spreadsheet you have to input your textfields (as you see in the example).
+Some tools for questionaire will count free text field with the same content.
+For example, "lactose free yogurt" was entered by three differnet persons.
+Some tools will give you following output: "lactose free yogurt - 3".
+You can transfer these number into the column "counts".
+Our tool will note this.
+IMPORTANT: in all other cases you have to enter "1"!

 ![Figure 4: free text spreadsheet](https://github.com/AndreasKlausen/Text_Analysing_Using_VBA-/blob/main/excel%20free%20text.png)